Fereydoun Farrokhzad: Political views

 According to Voice of America, Farrokhzad was known by his fans as an "educated patriot" who frequently criticised the Islamic Republic and its leaders and who was present during many demonstrations against the clerical government.

 Farrokhzad produced a weekly radio show for the "Voice of the Flag of Freedom Organization of Iran," the radio station of the Organization of Kaviyani Banner, an "organization of exiled supporters of the Iranian monarchy."
 Farrokhzad also acted in a film, I Love Vienna, which was considered by some Iranian authorities as anti-Islamic.

 Personal life

 Esfandiar Monfaredzadeh claimed that Farrokhzad was homosexual.
 He said: "His main obstacle was the homosexuality that he was not ashamed of; he knew it and he wanted people to understand it."

 Farrokhzad married and divorced twice.
 His first marriage took place in 1962, to a German-Polish woman named Ania Buchkowski, whom he met in Oxford.
 Like Farrokhzad, she had a passion for poetry and theater; it was after meeting her that Farrokhzad started writing poems.
 The result of this marriage was a son named Rostam.
+Rostam died on February 12th, 2022, ending the immediate bloodline of Farrokhzad.
 Farrokhzad and Ania later separated and got divorced.
 In 1974 he married an Iranian woman named Taraneh.

 Besides his native language of Persian, he also spoke German.

-Death
+Murder and aftermath

 Farrokhzad's grave in Nordfriedhof, Bonn, Germany.

-On the evening of August 5, police officers responded to cries for help at the building that Farrokhzad lived, and his body founded on August 7, 1992.

-The information was modified by the niece of Fereydoon Farrokhzad (Alaleh Bahman) to try to prevent false information publishing and will be updated in the near future.